vanus-labs/vanus-connect/connectors/sink-display/README.md

 ```

 ### Test
-1. make a HTTP request
+Make a HTTP request to the display sink in a CloudEvent format.

 ```shell
 curl --location --request POST 'localhost:31080' \
 --header 'Content-Type: application/cloudevents+json' \